 We will continue to make provision for the teaching of PSHCE, and our approach to the teaching of PSHCE is referenced in our Sex & Relationship Policy.
 This includes reference to the teaching of British Values through the curriculum and the Prevent Agenda, along with developing Global Education.
 The teaching of Spiritual, Moral, Social and Cultural Education is also threaded throughout our curriculum teaching, and links to our teaching of PSHCE and RE.
 We use the Locally Agreed Cheshire Scheme of Work to teach Religious Education.

 We will continue to ensure high quality learning experiences that include thematic learning.
 This includes visits and events linked to key cross-curricular learning.
 Pictures on our website referenced show our highly successful theme weeks, where the whole school works together to create a main corridor display referenced to key theme to showcase a wide variety of work eg..
 Our Place, Remembrance, Famous People.

-Information on what each class is studying on a termly basis is shared in newsletters to parents, and it is also posted on class pages on the website. see reference to class pages
+Information on what each class is studying on a half termly basis is shared in newsletters to parents, and it is also posted on class pages on the website. see reference to class pages

-Literacy including phonics
+English including phonics

-In maths, children in Years 1-5 are using ‘Singapore Maths’ materials and staff in other year groups may also use some specific strategies originating from the Singapore methodology e.g. Singapore Bar method.
-We use Singapore Maths content along with a range of additional resources and materials to teach maths across the school, and there is particular focus on children learning times tables and number bonds, acquiring the correct mathematical vocabulary and using maths to solve problems in a variety of contexts.A daily arithmetic focus in addition to the maths lesson enables practise of basic skills. mental maths and times tables
+In maths, children in Years 1-5 are using ‘White Rose’ maths scheme.
+We use the White Rose content along with a range of additional resources and materials to teach maths across the school, and there is particular focus on children learning times tables and number bonds, acquiring the correct mathematical vocabulary and using maths to solve problems in a variety of contexts.A daily arithmetic focus in addition to the maths lesson enables practise of basic skills. mental maths and times tables

 Please browse our website to look at subject specific information under curriculum or class pages for further information regarding our curriculum delivery.